The United Nations Office for Project Services (UNOPS)

 The decisions we make today will impact generations to come.
 It’s critical we get it right.

 Climate change is impacting communities in every country, across every continent.
 Rising sea levels.
 Extreme weather events.
 Disrupted economies.
 Food and water insecurity.
 Resource scarcity.
 Conflict.
-We need urgent action, new partnerships and ambitious ideas.

 On the ground